dina-web-nrm/dina-collections/packages/docs/docs/setup/setup-locally-for-development.md

 sidebar_label: Setup locally
 ---

+This guide will help you clone and setup the repository and then start the application with hot reloading for development.

 ## Setup Node.js and yarn

 We are using nvm (node version manager) to manage node versions.
 It is possible